ExpressionEngine/ExpressionEngine-User-Guide/source/modules/search/results.rst

 Variables
 ---------

-Nearly all of the `Channel Entries Tag
+Nearly all of the :ref:`Channel Entries Tag
-Variables <../../modules/channel/variables.html>`_ are available for the search results page so that you can display as much or as little of the channel entry's data as possible depending on your needs.
+Variables <channel-entries-single-variables>` are available for the search results page so that you can display as much or as little of the channel entry's data as possible depending on your needs.
 There are also some search results specific variables available in the results page: